irods/irods_docs/docs/getting_started/running.md

 This mode was introduced to guarantee that log messages appear in the log file immediately.
 This mode is only meant to be used for testing.
 The log file produced by this mode is never rotated.

-To enable this mode, you must first define the following environment variable in the iRODS service account like so:
+To enable this mode, you must first define the following environment variable in the iRODS service account:
 ```bash
 export IRODS_ENABLE_TEST_MODE=1
 ```